Hybrid (video game)

-Hybrid is a downloadable third-person shooter video game released on August 8, 2012 for the Xbox 360 through Xbox Live Arcade.
+Hybrid is a downloadable third-person shooter video game released on August 8, 2012, for the Xbox 360 through Xbox Live Arcade.
 It was developed by Bellevue, Washington-based 5th Cell.
-Utilizing the Source game engine from Valve, this is the first Xbox 360 title from developer 5th Cell.
+Utilizing the Source game engine from Valve, it is the first Xbox 360 title from 5th Cell.

 Plot

 In 2032, a catastrophic accident has obliterated Australia and sent the world into turmoil.
 An alien race called the Variants compete with the surviving humans, called the Paladins, to collect a powerful substance known as dark matter.

 Gameplay

 Players choose between the Variant faction and the Paladin faction when they begin playing.
 The five included continents (Australia having been obliterated and Antarctica excluded) have been broken up into sections in which the two factions compete for dark matter.
 By playing in a section, a player increases their faction's percentage in that section.
 When a faction reaches 100% in a section first, that faction will get two pieces of dark matter.
 If the other faction reaches 100% in that section after that, they will receive 1 piece of dark matter.
 The two factions race to collect 200 pieces of dark matter before the other.

 Hybrid is a third-person shooter game heavily focused on a cover system.
 Players use a jetpack to move from cover to cover, and can move around a cover when they reach one.
 A variety of weapons are available, which are tailored to different play styles.
 By killing multiple enemies in a row, players can unlock drones to help the player out.
 Different game modes are available, with differing winning conditions and objectives for each.
 Players level up as they play and can unlock new guns and equipment.